dayanaAra23/QAShots/QAShots/replacingIneficientSuite/README.md

-Hey, i am Dayana Araujo and today in **QA Shots** i want to share how we swap to good test automation suite of a very sensitive software of Wiley
+Hey, i am Dayana Araujo and today in **QA Shots** i want to share how we transitioned to trusted test automation suite of a sensitive software Wiley product

 # 📚Rethinking Our Test Automation Strategy for a Legacy and Crucial Software